 Best Fertilizer for Photinia

 Newly planted photinia require higher amounts of phosphorus for root growth.
 The second number on plant food refers to the amount of phosphorus.
 Older plants need balanced macro-nutrients.
 Perform a soil test to determine which nutrients your soil may be lacking and that will determine the best fertilizer for photinia.

 Nitrogen promotes leafy growth and it is the first number on the formulation.
 The last number refers to the potassium level in the plant food.
 Potassium enhances flower and fruit production as well as overall plant health and ability to uptake nutrients.
-As a rule, an all purpose fertilizer is an appropriate red tip photinia fertilizer and will take care of the plant’s basic nutrient needs.
+As a rule, an all-purpose fertilizer is an appropriate red tip photinia fertilizer and will take care of the plant’s basic nutrient needs.

 How to Fertilize Photinia

 Feeding photinias starts in late spring and may be done once a month up until September.
-Mix into soil a granular food with high phosphorus content at installation.
-Mix it well to a depth of at least 18 inches and water the plant deeply once you have placed soil around the roots and base of plant.
+Mix into the soil a granular food with high phosphorus content at installation.
+Mix it well to a depth of at least 18 inches (45.5 cm.) and water the plant deeply once you have placed soil around the roots and base of the plant.
 Older plants benefit from monthly fertilizer applied either granularly or as a foliar drench.

 Spray foliar applications when the sun is low and leaves can dry before the sun’s hot rays can burn the moist foliage.
 Temperatures should be between 60 and 80 F. (16-27 C.) and you should water the plant deeply after any type of feeding.

-Red tip photinia fertilizer during the growing months will help ensure a healthy disease and pest resistant plant that will be resistant to the environment’s most extreme effects.
+Red tip photinia fertilizer during the growing months will help ensure a healthy disease and pest-resistant plant that will be resistant to the environment’s most extreme effects.